 These two key features could make it perfect for either displaced or repressed people to store their identities.

 Around 1 billion people in the world are unable to verify their identity, usually due to over reliance on paper documentation that is destroyed or lost, incompetent infrastructure in their home country or by repression and/or corruption from their governments.

 A large-scale, distributed and anonymous system for storing and retrieving identity documents, birth certificates, proof of qualification and employment records could be a genuine lifesaver for hundreds of millions of people if it can be implemented in the correct way.

 If you want to read more about the problems with the current centralised system of identity verification, please check out this blog by the UNCHR!

 Imagine you go to your GP for a symptom you are experiencing, they refer you to a specialist, who then sends you for a scan, and then you return to the specialist who provides you a prescription for you to go to the pharmacy.

 That’s a lot of steps!
-And there’s plenty along the way that could go wrong, for example miscommunication between two of the healthcare professionals could lead to longer wait times and more pain for the patient.
+And there’s plenty that could go wrong along the way, for example, miscommunication between two of the healthcare professionals could lead to longer wait times and more pain for the patient.

 By implementing a medical blockchain, healthcare professionals and patients alike could have easy and quick access to medical records, with a single source of truth without a single point of failure.